I took my first breath in this world about

-the sea and the forest, and I remain, more than a gigasecond later, most at
+childhood was spent between the sea and the forest, and I remain, more than a

-But I also discovered another world made of silicon and binary numbers, and it immediately clicked for me as I was typing my first commands in the console of a computer.
+At some point in my childhood, I discovered another world made of silicon and binary numbers, and it immediately clicked for me as I was typing my first commands in the console of a computer.

 I made my first personal website for fun in the year 1996 of the Gregorian calendar at the age of 12 years old, and the first one for profit 2 years later.

 Since then the internet got bigger and a lot more complex, but I'm still pushing code to web servers.
-I gained in the process a master degree in computer science with a specialization in network engineering, and a love for efficient and elegant code.
+I gained in the process a master degree in computer science with a specialization in network engineering at the University of Rennes I, and a love for efficient and elegant code.